 - The Sonic the Hedgehog franchise has somehow managed to avoid this despite the reception of most of the modern Sonic games (due to him being one of Sega's few cash cows).
 That said, several spinoffs and branches of the series have not escaped unscathed.

 - After over a decade of dormancy, Sega returned to the original "classic" branch of Sonic The Hedgehog games that kickstarted the franchise on the Sega Genesis through the downloadable Sonic the Hedgehog 4 series at the start of The New '10s.
 Episode I was released in 2010 to relatively positive reviews from critics and decent sales, but was widely (though not universally) panned by fans of the Genesis games as a disappointing sequelnote , due to its different gameplay and character designs and heavy recycling of content from its predecessors.
 Episode II, released two years later, was widely seen as So Okay, It's Average by reviewers and sold poorly; resulting in a planned third episode being discarded.
 It didn't help that some platforms only got one episode — the Wii only got Episode I and the Nvidia Shield only got Episode II (ignoring its other issues).
 Another attempt at a new Genesis-styled Sonic game wouldn't be seen until 2017's Sonic Mania, which was universally agreed to be a real return to form.

 - There were only two games in the spinoff Storybook Series for the Wii console, as neither Sonic and the Secret Rings or Sonic and the Black Knight did much to impress players or critics.

-- The combined flops of Sonic Rush Adventure for the Nintendo DS and the Sonic Rivals series for the PlayStation Portable note marked the end to original entries of handheld Sonic games that preceded them (which comprised a handful of Game Gear titles, Sonic Pocket Adventure, the Sonic Advance Trilogy) cannibalized itself with the near back-to-back releases of the Nintendo DS's Sonic Rush series and the PlayStation Portable's Sonic Rivals series, neither of which performed well in salesnote .
+- The series' line of original handheld Sonic games (which comprised of a handful of Game Gear titles, Sonic Pocket Adventure, and the Sonic Advance Trilogy) cannibalized itself with the near back-to-back releases of the Nintendo DS's Sonic Rush series and the PlayStation Portable's Sonic Rivals series, neither of which performed well in salesnote .
 All handheld Sonic games produced afterwards have been handheld counterparts of Sonic Team's console games starting with Sonic Colors, something the franchise hadn't completely done since the Game Gear port of Sonic Spinball.